Byron/gitoxide/README.md

 * does not show any progress or logging output by default
 * if supported and logging is enabled, it will show timestamps in UTC
+* it does not need a git repository, but instead takes all variables via the command-line

 ### Porcelain